Kosovo

 Recommendation for Action

-- While formal accession to the Convention on Cluster Munitions (CCM) is not currently possible for Kosovo, as it is not recognised as a State by the depositary, Kosovo should submit a letter to the UN Secretary-General pledging to comply fully, on a voluntary basis, with the CCM and, as is planned for this year, submit voluntary Article 7 reports on an annual basis.
+While formal accession to the Convention on Cluster Munitions (CCM) is not currently possible for Kosovo, as it is not recognised as a State by the depositary, Kosovo should submit a letter to the United Nations (UN) Secretary- General pledging to comply fully, on a voluntary basis, with the CCM and, as is planned for this year, submit annual voluntary Article 7 reports.

-- In addition to survey of suspected hazardous areas (SHAs), Kosovo should also review the basis on which confirmed hazardous areas (CHAs) are established.
-In particular, it should conduct survey to confirm CMR contamination before embarking on full clearance.
+In addition to survey of suspected hazardous areas (SHAs), Kosovo should also review the basis on which confirmed hazardous areas (CHAs) are established.
+In particular, it should conduct survey to confirm contamination from CMR before embarking on full clearance and continue to release areas through survey where possible.